guangxush/LearnEng/Dictation/README.md

      - All right...

 122. The Amazon Forest, which blankets 40% of Brazil's territory(领土), is the home to more than 1800 species of birds and several hundred species of mammals(哺乳动物).
 And more than 1500 species of aquatic(水生生物) creatures inhabit(栖息地) its countless miles for waterways.
+123. Usually we just hang out, you know,  maybe we will go for a family hike or something.
+I don't know where, you know, we'll be in Iceland that day, so we'll see what that does.
+We're gonna kick back on Sunday, so I don't know what the plans are.